arrow-kt/arrow-website/content/docs/learn/quickstart/migration.md

 ## Either DSL, Effect & EffectScope

-Arrow 1.0.0 introduced DSLs to work over functional data types such as `Either`, and enabled several DSLs to work with _typed errors_ in convenient ways.
+Arrow 1.0.0 introduced DSLs to operate on functional data types such as `Either`, and enabled several DSLs to work with _typed errors_ in convenient ways.
 These DSLs were built on top of `Effect` and `EffectScope`, from the `arrow.core.continuations` package and had several issues, and were deprecated in Arrow 1.2.0-RC.
 The biggest issue was that they were not compatible with Kotlin's `suspend` functions, and you needed to explicitly differentiate between `suspend` and `non-suspend` functions.